hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/IFCSite-FarmProposedTrees.png" alt="Farm plan - tree overlay" width="500">
 </p>

 <u>Image</u>: *Proposed new trees and storm-water collection pond laid over a satellite image.
 Gradient lines show how the land slopes toward the south where surface run-off water collects.
 A - water erosion down the centre of this field is evident, but can be controlled by the new rows of trees that follow field contours.
-B - this prior clear-cut will be diversified to a wider range of native tree species.
+B - prior clear-cut area.
 C - windbreak realligned to follow land contours.
 D - Greenhouse.*

 Some of the reasons for our transitioning to agroforestry with greenhouse include: